efournier92/Notes/Databases/Databases.md

 A parent table holds references to the primary keys of numerous child tables.

 #### Many-to-Many
 Each property in both tables can relate to any number of properties in the other table.
-This usually requires a third tables, to link the records together.
+This usually requires a third table, to link the records together.

 ### [Stored Procedures](https://en.wikipedia.org/wiki/Stored_procedure)
-We use a [StoredProc](https://en.wikipedia.org/wiki/Stored_procedure) to automate [DB](https://en.wikipedia.org/wiki/Database) tasks to run on periodically, or when a certain event occurs.
-These are scripts written in [SQL](https://en.wikipedia.org/wiki/SQL), which can be written to the database, and used to run queries, to read or change [DB](https://en.wikipedia.org/wiki/Database) data.
+We use a [StoredProc](https://en.wikipedia.org/wiki/Stored_procedure) to automate [DB](https://en.wikipedia.org/wiki/Database) tasks to run periodically, or when a certain event occurs.
+These are scripts written in [SQL](https://en.wikipedia.org/wiki/SQL), which can be written to the database, and used to run queries that read or change [DB](https://en.wikipedia.org/wiki/Database) data.

 #### Example
 The below [SProc](https://en.wikipedia.org/wiki/Stored_procedure) will return all data from our `USERS` table.